 What is Sturge-Weber syndrome?

-In addition to the port-wine stain, children with SWS may experience seizures, weakness on one side of the body (hemiparesis), developmental delays, and increased pressure in the eye (glaucoma).
+The presence of a port-wine birthmark involving the forehead or upper eyelid raises the suspicion of SWS.
+These infants and children must be followed closely for other medical issues, including vision problems, epilepsy and developmental delays.
+In addition to the port-wine stain, children with SWS may experience seizures, weakness on one side of the body (hemiparesis), developmental delays and increased pressure in the eye (glaucoma).

-Seizures occur in more than 80% of children diagnosed with SWS.
-Approximately 25% of those children achieve full seizure control with medication, 50% receive partial seizure control, and 25% receive no seizure control from medication.
+Seizures occur in more than 80 percent of children diagnosed with SWS.
+Approximately 25 percent of those children achieve full seizure control with medication, 50 percent receive partial seizure control and 25 percent receive no seizure control from medication.
 In more severe cases, a hemispherectomy may be performed.